 Finally, if you’re looking to squeeze a bit more performance from your system, or you’re just looking to learn, you might want to try overclocking your CPU.
 To do this, you’ll need not only an overclockable CPU, but also a motherboard which supports overclocking.

 Beware of Issues With Compatibility

 To facilitate an upgrade, you’ll need to match up your new hardware to your existing hardware — or you can go buy a set of all new equipment.

 The most crucial bit is that the motherboard and CPU must match.
 More specifically, the motherboard CPU socket needs to match that of the CPU’s socket.
 For example, if the motherboard supports LGA 1150, your CPU must support that as well.

-DDR3, DDR4 and the emergence of DDR5 means that you’ll have to take extra caution to ensure that your motherboard/CPU combo is capable of handling the specified memory you select.
+Remember that the option of DDR3, DDR4 and the emergence of DDR5 RAM means that you’ll have to take extra caution to ensure that your motherboard/CPU combo is capable of handling the specified memory you select.
 If it’s not, you’ll need to upgrade.
 Unfortunately, there isn’t a workaround for this one, but you can write it off as a learning experience.

 Remember, the motherboard connects to the CPU, RAM, HDD, GPU, and other hardware, so it’s not only important to ensure compatibility, but also that you aren’t experiencing a bottleneck in the system somewhere.

 No matter how fast your CPU/motherboard combination is, it’s still reliant on existing adapter cards that control video, storage, and processing speed (as it relates to RAM).
 If any of these items are on their last legs, incompatible, or lagging behind in performance, your entire machine can slow to a crawl with or without the new CPU/motherboard combo.